 On gas you have to carefully turn the dial right down in the wrong, and less safe direction; half the time it goes out.
 These portable induction stoves are so hassle free and, priced under one hundred dollars, should be on every shopping list.
 Get a 2000W unit if you can find one.
-Your pole beans will be boiling is seconds, and then you turn it down.
+Your pole beans will be boiling is seconds, and then you turn it decrease the power.

 It also has a useful timer.

 You shouldn't be using aluminium pots anyway; they have been implicated in Alzheimer's disease.
-But copper based pots won't work either with magnetic induction.
+But copper-based pots won't work either with magnetic induction.